markalby/luckycatzine.com/content/english/sections/people.md

 ---
 enable: false
 title: "People"
-description: "This is a short description about us.
-PEOPLEPOEPL"
+description: "This is a short description about us."

 # Testimonials
 testimonials: